Note

 f, axes = plt.subplots(figsize=(15, 25), ncols=2, nrows=3)

-edges.plot(ax=axes[0][0], column='widths', legend=True, cmap='Blues_r')
+edges.plot(ax=axes[0][0], column="width", legend=True, cmap="Blues_r")

-buildings.plot(ax=axes[0][0], color='lightgrey')
+buildings.plot(ax=axes[0][0], color="lightgrey")

-edges.plot(ax=axes[0][1], column='width_deviations', legend=True)
+edges.plot(ax=axes[0][1], column="width_deviation", legend=True)

-buildings.plot(ax=axes[0][1], color='lightgrey')
+buildings.plot(ax=axes[0][1], color="lightgrey")

 axes[0][0].set_axis_off()